MuryloSaladino/XPricefy/README.md

 ### ⚠️ Observations
 🔴 **SQL Server Image Size**: The SQL Server image used in this project is quite large.
 It might take a while to download.
+🟢 **Testing the Frontend**: make sure to hit the Populate button when testing the frontend.
+It will also popup a button to make the login easier.

 Once the build is complete, open your browser and go to: